 Complete tables of course requirements for each major may be found in the appropriate academic section of this University Catalog.

 Various schools have identified areas in which students may minor.
-Additionally, students may work out a customized minor with the appropriate Dean.
-If students elect to minor, they must complete a minimum of 18 hours.
+If students elect to minor, they must complete a minimum of 18 hours with at least 9 unique hours.